 - To keep in check your emotions

-- To feel more motivated to pursue a solution and more engaged on the course of action
+- To feel more motivated to pursue a solution and more engaged in the course of action

-Bonus: it will help you a lot to improve the quality of your thoughts, to be more cold-blooded toward emergencies and mindful about your priorities.
+Bonus: it will help you a lot to improve the quality of your thoughts, to be more cold-blooded toward emergencies, and mindful of your priorities.
 It is a 300% win.